 - A. A Capitol Needs Assessment paid for at the owner's expense that addresses the physical integrity of building exteriors; building systems; dwelling units; common areas and health, fire and safety concerns identified in the most recent UPCS inspection and/or previous 2-3 inspections (pattern issues). - B. A site assessment specifically targeted to improve curb appeal.
 Such assessment is aimed at components such as building exteriors, fencing and retaining walls, grounds, lighting, mailboxes, property signs, parking lots/driveways, play areas and refuse disposal equipment, roads, storm drainage and walkways. - C. Budgets and market strategies that address low occupancy and negative cash flow concerns.
 Plans should include an analysis of the budget to determine the property's ability to cover its debt service, spending patterns, increases in insurance and/or maintenance costs and other overhead expenses, and consider where savings may be derived.
 Changes in community demographics can often impact a property, especially in smaller cities.
 Owners should review the original market study to determine if these impacts exist and collaborate on ways to improve occupancy and cash flow to the development.
-A stabilization plan may be appropriate that includes a cash influx from the owner as well as from the limited partnership. - D. Tenant Surveys may be required to address tenant dissatisfaction, or the owner may be asked to consider forming a tenant association.
+A stabilization plan may be appropriate that includes a cash influx from the owner as well as from the limited partnership.

+- D. Tenant Surveys may be required to address tenant dissatisfaction, or the owner may be asked to consider forming a tenant association.
 Property rules and regulations may need revamped or clarified and Fair Housing Plans may need updated.
 The owner could be asked to produce a better grievance procedure and/or take a more active participatory role at the property.
-The problem could lie in the type of management team the owner selected and perhaps a different team is appropriate to resolve problems at the site.

-- E. There could be several different approaches to address concerns regarding continued Procorem problems, gross noncompliance with files and records and/or a pattern of such noncompliance, failure to submit annual reports, failure to be present for site inspections, or failure to maintain restrictions and conditions outlined in Restrictive Use Covenants.
+The problem could lie in the type of management team the owner selected and perhaps a different team is appropriate to resolve problems at the site. - E. There could be several different approaches to address concerns regarding continued Procorem problems, gross noncompliance with files and records and/or a pattern of such noncompliance, failure to submit annual reports, failure to be present for site inspections, or failure to maintain restrictions and conditions outlined in Restrictive Use Covenants.
 The solution could be as simple as appropriate training and oversight at the management level, or as involved as scrutinizing the entire management structure of the property.
 Compliant behavior is demonstrated when an owner exercises ordinary business care in fulfilling its obligations.
 Due diligence is demonstrated in many ways, including establishing strong internal controls (policies and procedures) to identify, measure, and safeguard business operations and avoid material misstatements of property compliance or financial information.
 Based on the particular concerns of the property, Recovery Plans may vary. - F. Payment of fees.
 There is an annual compliance fee owed each year at the time the annual report is filed with KHRC.
-The fee is either .004 of the annual tax credit amount for properties in years 1-15, or .002 of the annual tax credit amount for properties in years 16-30.
+The fee is either .009 of the annual tax credit amount for properties in years 1-15, or .004 of the annual tax credit amount for properties in years 16 and beyond.
 There could be additional fees assessed as Violation Fees.
-See Chapter 16 for specific types of fees.
-When a fee is due and owing to KHRC it is treated the same as other noncompliance in that the owner is issued a 60-Day Notice for the owed amount.
-Once an owner exhausts extensions under that process, the debt is considered to be in arrears.
+See Chapter 18 for specific types of fees.
+When a fee is due to KHRC it is treated as noncompliance.
 Continued problems encountered by KHRC to collect on a debt will put the owner in a state of "not in good standing," as well as subject the owner to legal action.